usaid-cs/yesterday-i-learned/js-javascript.md

 ![Wat](http://i.imgur.com/IppKJ.jpg)

+1. [The event loop is very simple](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
+If the *stack* is empty and there is something in the *task queue* (the stuff you put in with `setTimeout` or `setInterval`), then it puts the first task in the stack, and the stack runs your task.
 1. [Don't rely on setInterval for long-running tasks.](https://github.com/nodejs/node/issues/22149) They stop working after 2^31 milliseconds.
 1. jQuery 3 recommends this form of ready: `jQuery(function($) { ... })`, where `$` is the jquery object for sure.
 1. "[It turns out JavaScript engines are very good at iterating flat arrays and running small, highly optimized functions](https://news.ycombinator.com/item?id=14050625) and that's what Glimmer is doing at its core."